Everything PR News

 Risk management considerations.
 Employee social activity intersects with brand reputation, regulatory disclosure, NLRA-protected activity, and HR considerations.
 Programs should include clear policy, training on disclosure requirements, HR coordination on protected activity, crisis protocols, and counsel review of program structure.

 The executive amplification multiplier.
 Executive content shared by employees with personal commentary produces substantially more reach than the same content shared directly by the company page.
-See our piece on LinkedIn for B2B social for the related mechanics.
+This is the same mechanic that drives B2B influencer marketing on LinkedIn — practitioner voices out-perform brand voices, and employee advocacy is the internal version of the same pattern.

 Key takeaway: Employee advocacy works when designed as opt-in infrastructure supporting substantive content; it fails when designed as content distribution mandate.